worldamazing/plan/docs/overview.md

 In short, the GP is an evolved system that takes the best aspects of cooperation and community while maintaining individual freedom, choice, and innovation.
 It's not about eliminating private property or imposing a rigid state system, but about creating a more humane and inclusive way of living.

 ### Q: Is this anti-capitalism?
 **A:** The GP isn’t anti-capitalism, but it’s an evolved version of it, better suited to human needs and long-term sustainability.
-Just like capitalism, the GP will allow people to start and stop projects at will, functioning like a free and open economy.
+Just like capitalism, the GP will allow people to start and stop projects ("businesses") at will, functioning like a free and open economy.
 You’ll have the freedom to pursue your interests, create new ventures, and contribute to the community as you see fit.
 The key difference is that, in the GP, projects can survive and thrive without the constant pressure to turn an immediate profit.

 In capitalism, many useful ideas or projects get abandoned because they don’t create immediate profit, leading to the loss of potentially valuable innovations.
 The GP changes that.
 With resources and time provided to all members, projects can last indefinitely until they either become profitable or evolve into core aspects of the GP’s offerings.
 There’s no need for projects to be bailed out or discarded due to lack of short-term financial viability.
 This ensures that truly beneficial initiatives, which might otherwise be cut off in a profit-driven system, can be nurtured until they reach their full potential.